 |Skin problem||Call your doctor if:|

-If you have concerns about what lotions or other products to use on your baby's skin, talk to your baby's doctor at the next visit.
+If you have concerns about what lotions or other products to use on your baby's skin, talk with your baby's doctor at the next visit.
 Not all newborn skin conditions need to be treated with lotions and creams.
-You don’t usually need to use lotions and other products on healthy newborn skin.
+You don't usually need to use lotions and other products on healthy newborn skin.

 |American Academy of Pediatrics|